-34 chain store openings on LI
+38 chain store openings on LI

 Check here to see recent openings on Long Island of clothing stores, fast-food joints, supermarkets, and discount giants.

-Discount grocer Aldi plans to open its sixth Long Island store in Selden.
-The nearly completed store is scheduled to open on Sept.
+Discount grocer Aldi opened its sixth Long Island store in Selden on Sept.
 1, 2016.

 Nic+Zoe(Credit: Katie Orlinsky)

-Massachusetts-based knitwear brand Nic+Zoe plans to open its first Long Island location at Roosevelt Field mall in Garden City on Sept.
+Massachusetts-based knitwear brand Nic+Zoe opened its first Long Island location at Roosevelt Field mall in Garden City on Sept.
 1, 2016.
 Above, employees at the company's first flagship store grand opening in Boston on Oct.
 7, 2015.

 Hmart(Credit: Chris Ware)